 How to get connected to xavierwireless, Xmisc, or xavierguest

-The Nintendo Wii is not capable of connecting to our wireless network; it requires a 1Mb/s data rate to connect, which has a negative impact on other wireless connectivity.
-If you would like to connect your Wii to the network, you will need a 'LAN Adapter' to connect it to the wired network port in your room.
+- The Nintendo Wii is incapable of connecting to our wireless network as it requires a 1Mb/s data rate to connect, which has a negative impact on other wireless connectivity.
+If you would like to connect your Wii to the network, you will need to purchase a 'LAN Adapter' to connect it to the wired network port in your room.

-Consumer/household WiFi routers are prohibited for use in the residence halls as well, due to the interference and connection problems they create on Xavier networks.
+- Wireless routers or extenders are prohibited for use in residence halls as well, due to the interference and connection problems they create.